Setup and Configuration for Makerkit Next.js Drizzle

 NEXT_PUBLIC_ACCOUNT_MODE=organizations-only

-The Dev server should pick up the changes automatically.
+The dev server picks up changes automatically.

 What changes: